dcavins/hierarchical-groups-for-bp/readme.txt

 = How can I use this plugin in my language? =

 Create a new language file from the included `hierarchical-groups-for-bp.pot` file.
-Save the language files in a new directory, `wp-content/languages/hierarchical-groups-for-bp/`, with the filenames `hierarchical-groups-for-bp-{locale}.mo` and `hierarchical-groups-for-bp-{locale}.po`.
+Save the language files in the directory, `wp-content/languages/plugins/`, with the filenames `hierarchical-groups-for-bp-{locale}.mo` and `hierarchical-groups-for-bp-{locale}.po`.
 Please consider contributing to the translation project for this plugin (add link once published).
 Read more about [creating custom language files](https://codex.buddypress.org/getting-started/customizing/customizing-labels-messages-and-urls/).